 How Much Does Gutter Guard Installation Cost?

-Installing gutter guards on a typical 2,000-square-foot home costs between $3,136 and $3,361, depending on the material quality and installation method.
+The cost of installing gutter guards on a typical 2,000-square-foot home is between $4,334 and $5,168 on average, depending on the material quality and installation method.
 The total linear foot of gutter guards you need determines your final price.
 For example, most two-story homes that are 1,500–2,000 square feet in size require around 200 linear feet of gutters.
 Here’s a breakdown of the typical gutter guard costs for each of our top-rated providers based on 200 linear feet of material.

-*Cost figures sourced from our 2025 gutter guard survey of nearly 1,500 homeowners with gutter guard protection systems.
+Note: Cost figures are based on responses to our 2025 survey of 1,000 homeowners with gutter guard protection systems nationwide.

-Are Gutter Guards Worth It on Metal Roofs?
+Are Gutter Guards on Metal Roofs Worth It?

-Gutter guards provide value for owners of homes with metal roofs by managing increased water flow while preventing large and small debris accumulation, making them a worthwhile investment.
+Gutter guards are worth it for owners of homes with metal roofs by managing increased water flow while preventing large and small debris accumulation, making them a worthwhile investment.
 Quality micromesh systems can pay for themselves over time through reduced maintenance costs, prevention of water damage, and protection of your roof’s drainage system.
 While professional installation adds to your upfront costs, proper mounting and pitch adjustment help ensure optimal performance with metal roofing.

 However, it’s important to select the right guard type—stainless steel micromesh systems outperform basic screens and reverse curve designs on metal roofs since they can handle more water flow, based on our research and testing.
 These guards can handle heavier runoff without overflow while blocking debris as small as pine needles.
 Though no system eliminates maintenance entirely, well-installed guards can reduce cleaning frequency from multiple times annually to basic surface brushing once per year.